JasonBock/Rocks/docs/Overview.md

 This allows for more flexibility, in that only one set of supporting types are generated for the target type.

+> [!NOTE]
-> Note: With 8.3.0, if you declare a closed generic, Rocks will create a `ROCK14` diagnostic as a warning.
+> With 8.3.0, if you declare a closed generic, Rocks will create a `ROCK14` diagnostic as a warning.
 In 9.0.0, this becomes an error.

 ### Mocking Methods with `ref/out/in` Parameters or `ref readonly` Return Values